Slider0007/AI-on-the-edge-device/README.md

 [Releases page](https://github.com/slider0007/AI-on-the-edge-device/releases).

-## Support
+## Support / Community
-ℹ️ This is a forked version of [jomjol´s project](https://github.com/jomjol/AI-on-the-edge-device), customized for personal use.
-While community discussions, feedback and bug reports are welcome, please note that this fork is maintained independently and is **no longer compatible** with the upstream project.
-I keep my fork openly accessible to give something back to the community, even though I’m no longer actively working on the upstream project.
+ℹ️ This is a fork of [jomjol’s original project](https://github.com/jomjol/AI-on-the-edge-device), customized for personal use.

+- This fork is **actively developed** and maintained independently
+- It is **no longer compatible** with the upstream project
+- It remains public to give something back to the community and help others with similar use cases
+- Feel free to use and adapt the code — just be fair and **credit the original source** where appropriate
+- Community discussions, feedback, and bug reports are always welcome and appreciated

+Although no longer working on the upstream project, this version aims to provide a flexible and robust alternative.
+Thanks for your interest and support!